 about arts integration menomonie

-- Increase the confidence and quality of teachers by deepening their capacity to design and implement arts integration in their instructional practices.
+Increase the confidence and quality of teachers by deepening their capacity to integrate the arts into their instructional practices.

 A.I.M.'s CORE PROGRAMS include: